acidanthera/OpenCorePkg/Staging/EnableGop/README.md

 ### 1.3 (0.9.2)
  - Included fix to GopBurstMode for non-standard frame buffer information on AMD Radeon HD 7970 and similar
- - Applied GopBurstMode even on natively supported cards, as it can provide a noticable speed up
+ - Applied GopBurstMode even on natively supported cards, as it can provide a noticeable speed up

 ### 1.2 (0.9.1)
  - Added GopBurstMode support